Landquart, Switzerland

-Landquart is a municipality in the Landquart Region in the Swiss canton of Graubünden.
+Landquart is a municipality in the Landquart Region in the Swiss canton of the Grisons.
 It was formed when the municipalities of Igis and Mastrils merged on 1 January 2012 into the new municipality of Landquart.
 The municipality "Landquart" draws its name from a locality in the former municipality of Igis.

 History

 Igis is first mentioned about 840 as Ovinae/Aviuns.
 In 1149 it was mentioned as Auuine, in 1225 as Huiuns and in 1253 as Yges.
 Mastrils is first mentioned in 1318 as Ponstrils.
 In 1345 it was mentioned as Bastrils.